RobTillaart/TLC5917/README.md

 **Experimental**

-This library allows control over the 8 channels of a TLC5917 device.
+The **TLC5917** library allows control over the 8 channels (outputs) of a TLC5917 device.
+This library also support more than one device in a daisy chain (see below).

-The library allows to set outputs individually or a group in one call.
+The library allows to set the channels (outputs) individually or a group in one call.
+Furthermore it allows to set a current gain for all devices connected.

-The TLC5916 is a derived class that is functional identical to the TLC5917 (for now).
+The **TLC5916** is a derived class that is functional identical to the TLC5917 (for now).
-When implementation proceeds this might change.
+When implementation proceeds this might change, the difference is in support for fetching the status and error modi.
+This is not supported by the library

 The library needs more testing with hardware.
 Please share your experiences.